 Wondering what to see this weekend?

 In today's Weekend Ticket, I review movies opening this week.
-But if you're interested in other options, here are my recommendations for previously released films:
+(Check out what I have to say about "Speed Racer.")
+But if you're interested in other options, here are my recommendations for recently released films: